ibm-cloud-docs/appid/cd-users.md

   </tr>
   <tr>
     <td>Predefined attributes</td>
-    <td>Predefined attributes are things that are known about a user based on SCIM.
-For more information, see [predefined user attributes](/docs/services/appid?topic=appid-predefined-attributes).</td>
+    <td>Predefined attributes are things that are known about a user based on SCIM.</td>
   </tr>
   <tr>
     <td>Custom attributes</td>
-    <td>Custom attributes are additional information that is added to their profile or that is learned about the user's as they interact with your application.
-For more information, see [custom user attributes](/docs/services/appid?topic=appid-custom-attributes).</td>
+    <td>Custom attributes are additional information that is added to their profile or that is learned about the user's as they interact with your application.</td>
   </tr>
   <tr>
     <td>Summary</td>
-    <td>All of the attributes are compiled to form one profile that gives your a complete overview of your Cloud Directory user.</td>
+    <td>All of the attributes are compiled to form one profile that gives your a complete overview of your Cloud Directory user.
+For more information, see [user profiles](/docs/services/appid?topic=appid-profiles).</td>
   </tr>
 </table>